 This poor dude has the classic swollen nose, complete with tubes sutured into his nostrils so he can breathe.
 Add fluids, meds, and rest.
 Photo courtesy of Rachael M.

-You may also want to talk to your Veterinarian about a rattlesnake vaccine.
-These are available for horses and dogs.
-Let me be clear about this - these vaccines do not “cure” a future rattlesnake bite, but they can help your horse or dog slow the process down.
-You still need to call the Veterinarian and have further treatments.
+- These are available for horses and dogs.
+Let me be clear about this – these vaccines do not “cure” a future rattlesnake bite, but they can help your horse or dog slow the process down.
+You still need to call the veterinarian and have further treatments.

 To brush up on first aid for horses, read this article